How to organize your classroom with Avery labels and free tools

 For reducing paper, consider DIY reusable worksheets students can use with dry-erase markers.
 It’s super easy to do with a laminating machine if you have access to one, or self-laminating sheets that use adhesive instead of heat.
 There are even adhesive laminating sheets that reduce germs!
 To say nothing of simply slipping worksheets into heavy-duty sheet protectors.

-7) Designate supply stations for your classroom
+7) Use wall signs to designate supply stations for your classroom

 When your classroom organization system is easy to understand there’s more potential to delegate clean-up tasks.
 Supply stations, specifically, make it easier for students and other classroom helpers to know where to put things away.
 For example, organizing an arts and crafts supplies cart.
 Or, setting up a station to organize and store math manipulatives.